KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 Please note that the Fill and Contain options of the slider will work fine with Watermark option regardless of the slider image dimensions, whereas for the Cover option you should have the slider image identical to the size set in the Dimensions setting.
 If you have uploaded the image with another dimension, you will need to resize the image and upload it again.

 Watermark Type.
 Choose what kind of watermark you want to use with the slider from provided 2 options (text, image) or not to use watermarks over your slides.
+This is an alternative option for creating a copyright layer slider.
+Watermark layers allow keeping up the author rides for the images and any content filled in you responsive image slider.
 Text
 *   Watermark text.
-Provide the text which will be displayed over the slides.
+Provide the text which will be displayed over the coin slider slides.
 *   Watermark font size.
-Specify the font size of the watermark in pixels.
+Specify the font size of the watermark in pixels for the text slider.
 *   Watermark font style.
 Specify the font family for the watermark text.
 *   Watermark color.
 Select the watermark text font color, as well as the watermark transparency using CSS type values.
 *   Watermark position.
 Choose the positioning of the watermark from the available 9 options.